 Overall, the best epilator is the Braun Silk-Epil 5 5-280 (view at Walmart).
 This multifaceted hair-removal gadget can be used wet or dry, and its wide rotating head grabs more hair than other models in a single stroke.
 Also, it comes with interchangeable heads, including a trimmer and an electric razor.
 With that said, the Braun Silk-Epil 3 3-270 Epilator is an excellent choice, too, and it comes at a fraction of the price.
 We appreciate that it also has multiple heads, plus a convenient flashlight at the head to help you remove unwanted hairs with precision.
 Beginners should check out the Panasonic Cordless Versatile Wet/Dry Shaver & Epilator (view at Amazon), which comes with caps for both sensitive skin and gentler epilation, as well as three different speed settings to help you customize the experience as you get used to the process.

 What to Look for in an Epilator

 Most epilators feature a wheel (sometimes called a rotating head) with small discs or plates that rotate at varying speeds.
-When the discs come together, they catch your hairs and pull them up from the root, usually with tiny tweezers.
+When the discs come together, they catch your hairs, usually with tiny tweezers.

 The tweezers are what ultimately get the job done.
 As you're probably aware, not all tweezers are created equal.
 While quality matters, it's often more about quantity in the case of epilators.
 The number of tweezers on the rotating head will vary, but the best options will typically have more.
 You can find great epilators with 20 or so, but we recommend looking for a model with at least 40.